Bridging Prediction and Attribution: Identifying Forward and Backward Causal Influence Ranges Using Assimilative Causal Inference: Computational Tool for Exact CIR Inference: Conditional Gaussian Nonlinear Systems

 where the update matrices $\mathbf{D}^{j,n-2}$ are defined by

 while for $j=n-1$ and $n\in\{1,\ldots,N\}$ we have:

 with the $\mathbf{b}^{n-1}$ and $\mathbf{P}^{n-1}_n$ auxiliary residual terms being given as

-and finally for $j=n$ and $n\in\llbracket N\rrbracket$ we have $\vm{\ns}^{n,n}=\vm{\nf}^n$ and $\mr{\ns}^{n,n}=\mr{\nf}^n$, since the smoother and filter posterior Gaussian statistics coincide at the end point by definition. \end{theorem} The Gaussianity of the discrete-time posterior distributions of a CGNS is proven in Chapter 13 of Liptser \& Shiryaev \cite{liptser2001statistics} (see also Lemma A6 in \cite{andreou2024martingale} for the discrete-time optimal nonlinear smoother distribution proof specifically), while the proof of Theorem \ref{thm:onlinesmoother} is given in Theorem 3.1 of \cite{andreou2024adaptive}.
+and finally for $j=n$ and $n\in\llbracket N\rrbracket$ we have $\vm{\ns}^{n,n}=\vm{\nf}^n$ and $\mr{\ns}^{n,n}=\mr{\nf}^n$, since the smoother and filter posterior Gaussian statistics coincide at the right endpoint by definition. \end{theorem} The Gaussianity of the discrete-time posterior distributions of a CGNS is proved in Chapter 13 of Liptser \& Shiryaev \cite{liptser2001statistics} (see also Lemma A6 in \cite{andreou2024martingale} for the discrete-time optimal nonlinear smoother distribution proof specifically), while the proof of Theorem~\ref{thm:onlinesmoother} is given in Theorem 3.1 of \cite{andreou2026adaptive}.

 In the sequel, we present the details for explicitly computing the approximations of the objective forward and backward CIR lengths in the unconditional setting (as given in \eqref{eq:forward_CIR_approximation} and \eqref{eq:obj_backward_CIR_approx}, respectively) via analytical means.
 The same methodology extends naturally to conditional assimilative causal links, with the appropriate modifications.
+As for computing the (conditional) ACI metric in \eqref{eq:relative_entropy}--\eqref{eq:RE_filter_smoother} (\eqref{eq:RE_filter_smoother_general}--\eqref{eq:filter_smoother_ancillary_inf_uncert}) for CGNSs, the details are given in \cite{andreou2026assimilative}.